arbazstarkf/EthnicVillageResortWebsite/README.md

 # EthnicVillageResortWebsite
-A simple website for a resort
+A simple website for a resort made using tailwind CSS